-In the case of the “Nth Room”, there is little need for the exploiters to ever meet their “slaves” offline.
+In the case of the “Nth Room,” there is little need for the exploiters to ever meet their “slaves” offline.
 Most sexual content is recorded by the young women and girls themselves, using their own webcams and phones.
-However, the pimps order the victims the type of content they’re supposed to provide.
-After the girls and women send the material to the exploiters, they post it in the form of videos or photographs in some of the Telegram app’s private chat rooms.
+However, the pimps order the victims what type of content they’re supposed to provide.
+After the girls and women send the material to the exploiters, these post it in the form of videos or photographs in some of the Telegram app’s private chat rooms.

 Men exchange links to the chat rooms in private messages, or in South Korean men’s online forums.

 The online “enslavement” tactics vary.
 Some traffickers impersonate the police and threaten girls who have posted naked selfies online with prosecution, unless they send them more naked pictures or lewd videos.
 Some trick their victims into disclosing personal information and threaten to expose them (doxx) online unless the young women or girls become their “slaves” for a week.
 However, after the week-long “slavery” during which the victims usually send their naked pictures, the pimps possess more material for extortion and the enslavement never ends.

 Members of the more violent “Park Sa rooms” that charge male viewers sums ranging from $600 to $1300 in virtual currencies for admission into the chat rooms, use another tactic to trap women in their net – they offer well-paid part-time employment.
 When women apply, the traffickers tell them the promised salary is only available through their “sponsorship” program.
 Women are supposed to be matched with a “sponsor” if they send naked pictures or videos of themselves.
 These are later used to coerce them into performing and recording sexually degrading and, in time, increasingly violent acts on themselves.
 The victims never receive any money.